svenmalvik/svenmalvik.com/_posts/2020-01-11-apim-deploy-with-terraform.md

 tags: [Azure, Terraform]
 ---

 In this post, I will create an Azure API management instance with Terraform.
 After [downloading and installing Terraform](https://learn.hashicorp.com/terraform/getting-started/install.html), we will create a folder with a configuration file telling that we use Azure as our provider, and telling it what we want to deploy.
-We do this either in HashiCorp Configuration Language (HCL) which ends with .tf, or as Json.
+We do this either in [HashiCorp Configuration Language (HCL)](https://github.com/hashicorp/hcl) which ends with `.tf`, or as Json.
 We will use the HCL language as it's easier to read, and because we get more documentation and examples we might use.
 Take a look at this terraform-file for creating a resource group and deploying API Management.

 ```terraform
 provider "azurerm" {